grandw0lf/RepData_PeerAssessment1/PA1_template.md

 })
 ```

-Make a panel plot containing a time series plot (i.e. type = âlâ) of
+Make a panel plot containing a time series plot of the 5-minute interval
-the 5-minute interval (x-axis) and the average number of steps taken,
+(x-axis) and the average number of steps taken, averaged across all
-averaged across all weekday days or weekend days (y-axis).
+weekday days or weekend days (y-axis).

 ``` r
 library(lattice)